 Style Sheet and Editorial Guidelines

 ABI reserves the right to edit all papers for content and style.
 The three winning papers may be edited before publication in an ABI Journal or committee newsletter.
+In order to qualify, papers must not have been published previously.

 All citations must be placed in footnotes.
 Any article with citations located within the body of the article will be returned to the author for proper citation placement.